 This report may contain "forwardlooking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
-These statements involve estimates. expectations, projections, goals, objectives, assumptions and risks, and activities, events and developments that may or will occur in the future.
-When used in or during the course of this report, the words "may". "will", "could", "should", "expects", "plans", "anticipates", "believes". "estimates", "predicts", "projects", "thinks", "forecasts", "quidance". "continue" "goal", "outlook". "potential," "prospect" or "target", or the negative of these terms or other comparable terminology are intended to identify forwardlooking statements, although not all forward-looking statements contain such words or expressions.
-Such forward-looking statements include, but are not limited to: statements about our business strategy; statements about Ormat's competitive strengths; statements about Ormat's development and operation of electricity generation. storage and energy management assets, including distributed energy resources; statements about Ormat's other plans, expectations, objectives and targets: statements about Ormat's views on market and industry developments and economic conditions, and the growth of the markets in which Ormat conducts its business: and statements about the growth and diversification of Ormat's customer base and Ormat's future revenues, expenses, earnings, capital expenditures, regional market penetration, electricity generation, and other operational performance metrics, among others.
-All of these and other forwardlooking statements made in or during the course of this report are made only as of the date hereof and Ormat undertakes no obligation to update or revise any forwardlooking statements, whether as a result of new information, future developments or otherwise, except as required by law.
+These statements involve estimates, expectations, projections, goals, objectives, assumptions and risks, and activities, events and developments that may or will occur in the future.
+When used in or during the course of this report, the words "may", "will", "could", "should", "expects", "plans", "anticipates", "believes", "estimates", "predicts", "projects", "thinks". "forecasts", "guidance", "continue", "qoal". "outlook", "potential," "prospect" or "target", or the negative of these terms or other comparable terminology are intended to identify forward-looking statements, although not all forward-looking statements contain such words or expressions.
+Such forward-looking statements include, but are not limited to: statements about our business strategy; statements about Ormat's competitive strengths; statements about Ormat's development and operation of electricity generation, storage and energy management assets, including distributed energy resources: statements about Ormat's other plans, expectations, objectives and targets; statements about Ormat's views on market and industry developments and economic conditions, and the growth of the markets in which Ormat conducts its business: and statements about the growth and diversification of Ormat's customer base and Ormat's future revenues, expenses, earnings, capital expenditures, regional market penetration, electricity generation, and other operational performance metrics, among others.
+All of these and other forward-looking statements made in or during the course of this report are made only as of the date hereof and Ormat undertakes no obligation to update or revise any forward-looking statements, whether as a result of new information, future developments or otherwise, except as required by law.
 You are cautioned not to place undue reliance on the expectations, projections and other forward-looking statements made in or during the course of this report as actual future results and developments may differ materially from such expectations, projections and forward-looking statements due to a number of risks, uncertainties and other factors, many of which are beyond Ormat's control.
-These risks. uncertainties and other factors include, but are not limited to, the risks, uncertainties and other factors described in Ormat Technologies,
+These risks, uncertainties and other factors include, but are not limited to, the risks, uncertainties and other factors described in Ormat Technologies.
+Inc.'s Form 10-K filed with the SEC from time to time, in Ormat's quarterly reports on Form 10-Q that are filed with the SEC.

 12 According to the Global Reporting Initiative, "Consolidated Set of GRI Sustainability Reporting Standards 2016."
 The Standard is issued by the Global Sustainability Standards Board (GSSB).
-The Standard applied is effective for reports or other materials published on or after 1 July 2018.

-13 Sustainability Accounting Standards Board, "Electric Utilities & Power Generators Sustainability Accounting Standard," Industry Standard Version 2018-10.
+The Standard applied is effective for reports or other materials published on or after 1 July 2018 13 Sustainability Accounting Standards Board, "Electric Utilities & Power Generators Sustainability Accounting Standard," Industry Standard Version 2018-10.